JuliaLang/julia/doc/manual/faq.rst

         module Bar
         export bar
         using Foo
-        function bar(...)
+        function bar(⋯)
-            ... refer to Foo.baz as simply baz ....
+            ⋯ refer to Foo.baz as simply baz ⋯.
         end
         end
         using Bar